jejacks0n/teaspoon/README.md

     expect( calc.add(2,2) ).toBe(4)
 ```

-*Note that we added the Sprokets directive to the top of the file to require the `calculator` source file, even before we have written it.
-We're cheating a little here so by acknowledging our folly, hopefully [Uncle Bob Martin](http://www.butunclebob.com/CleanCoder.UncleBob) won't be sending us a cease and desist order.*

-Save the file and run `rake teabag` from within the rails directory.
-You should see an error that the `calculator` file can't be found.
-Great.
-It doesn't exist yet, so we'll make it by opening a file at `app/assets/javascripts/calculator.coffee` and adding the following code.
+Create `app/assets/javascripts/calculator.coffee` and put this in it:

 ```coffeescript
 class @Calculator
 ```

-Run `rake teabag` again, and now you should have your first legitimate failing spec (an implementation failure rather than a system one).
+Run `rake teabag` - you should see your first failing spec.

 ```
 Failures: